-- ARIES is a state of the art recovery method - Incorporates numerous optimizations to reduce overheads during normal processing and to speed up recovery - The "advanced recovery algorithm" we studied earlier is modeled after ARIES, but greatly simplified by removing optimizations - Unlike the advanced recovery algorithm, ARIES - 1.
+- ARIES is a state of the art recovery method - Incorporates numerous optimizations to reduce overheads during normal processing and to speed up recovery - The recovery algorithm we studied earlier is modeled after ARIES, but greatly simplified by removing optimizations - Unlike the recovery algorithm described earlier, ARIES - 1.
 Uses log sequence number (LSN) to identify log records - Stores LSNs in pages to identify what updates have already been applied to a database page - 2.
 Physiological redo - 3.
 Dirty page table to avoid unnecessary redos during recovery - 4.
 Fuzzy checkpointing that only records information about dirty pages, and does not require dirty pages to be written out at checkpoint time - More coming up on each of the above ...